M. Morrison writes about writing, technology, gaming, and food, among other things.

 While technology has the ability to bring people closer together, many times this closeness is superficial.
 Social networking sites like Facebook make us feel like we are friends with people, when really we hardly know more about them than what they choose to share online.
 Real conversations have been replaced with "likes" and short, generic comments on status updates.
 Friendships require effort, and technology allows us to think that a "Hey, what's up?" is equivalent to actually spending time with people.

 Not only has technology created an artificial closeness, but it has given people the often-abused gift of anonymity.
-According to this website, over half of teens have been the victim of cyberbullying at some point.
+According to Bullying Statistics, over half of teens have been the victim of cyberbullying at some point.
 Anonymity is part of the problem, but another part of it is the screen separating the bully from their target.
 Even otherwise nice people can become bullies online, as they don't have to deal with any of the fallout.
 The impersonal nature of the internet gives people the distance they need to say things that they wouldn't say to someone's face.

 Our obsession with technology has even gone so far that we've forgotten how to simply enjoy a moment.
 We see something pretty, funny, or impressive, and our first reaction is "I should post this online!".
 At concerts, people are so busy recording the event and taking selfies to post on Facebook later that they forget to actually experience the event!
 In fact, their desire to record it can ruin the experience for others whose view is now blocked by a cell phone or tablet waving in the air.
 It's natural to want to have a memento of an event, but it's also important to actually enjoy the moment as it's happening.

-Technology's Affect on Education
+Technology's Effect on Education

 Social lives aside, over-reliance on technology can lead to people who don't know how to function properly without it.
 Rather than spending time working on their printing and spelling, young children are shuffled off to the computer lab to type out their assignments while spellcheck finds most of their errors for them.
 Many schools are even opting to rent out laptops or tablets to students of all ages, allowing students to complete and submit entire assignments digitally as opposed to using hardcopies of textbooks, notes, or homework.